laurensanchez7bu/Streaming-Data-via-UDP/README.md

 - What's the difference between bind() and connect() for UDP?
 - Why might we call bind(0.0.0.0:0)?
 - According to the protocol, what is the maximum size of our UDP payload (in bytes)?
+Hint: think about the fields' data representations
 - Within the bounds of the protocol, what is a way that we can communicate *longer* `sentence`s within a single UDP packet?
 Under your proposed scheme, what is the maximum character length of a `sentence`?
-- What will happen if one of the UDP messages is lost in transit?
+- If one of the UDP messages is lost in transit, what happens?
+How will the client receive that data, or be made aware that it was lost?

 ## What to submit